Pharoah Akhenaten ruled in Dynasty XVIII, about 3400 years ago, and was quite the liberal. |

 Akhenaten's figure is made to be cartoon-like.
 His outline is clearly defined through engraved lines, much like in many of today's comic books (with black ink).

-Sunk relief of Akhenaten, where he is presented
+Sunk relief of Akhenaten, where he is presented in a comical manner. |

 The pharaoh himself is physically elongated and certain comical features are exceptionally defined.
 His body appears feminine in contrast to his predecessors: hulking embodiments of pharaonic male-mass.